 Welcome to Class One

-Developing reading skills in year one is a key area of learning as it helps children with all their learning.
-Each child has a reading book and reading record book.
-Your recording of the reading you do with your child in their record book is most welcome.
-It is significantly helpful to children to read at home and we ask that you do this as often as you can.
+Reading: As in previous terms, developing reading skills in year one is a key area of development as it helps with all their learning.
+Children’s reading will be listened to at school and we will share progress with you.
+It is extremely important to read with your child at home and we ask that you do this as often as you can.